Markovictory/blog.markovictory.github.io/_posts/2020-02-18-tcakl-2020-deck-tech.markdown

 Against Guardian, I would not exclude any cards.

 **Ninja -**
  My testing partner Brendan and I religiously played the standard Ninja mirror match at the beginning of our preparation for the event as we were both drawn to the deck and thought it would be the matchup with the most intricate gameplay.
-As a result of the countless games we were well versed in know how to attack the deck and what cards/scenarios were truly threatening.
+As a result of the countless games we were well versed in knowing how to attack the deck and what cards/scenarios were truly threatening.
 Any deck that has a full set of **Flic Flak** and the appropriate number of ‘combo’ cards that can be paired with them should have a relatively easy time fending off Ninja attacks.

 Against Ninja, I would exclude the following cards:
 - 7 Unmovable (Leaving two Red)